A Major Problem with ESOPs is That Employees Can Lose Big

 Another way to mitigate the risks of ESOPs is to use technical analysis to inform buying and selling decisions.
 Technical analysis involves studying charts and other market data to identify trends and patterns that can provide clues about future price movements.

 For example, an employee considering selling their ESOP shares might look for signs of weakness in the company’s stock price, such as a breakdown below a key support level or a bearish crossover in a moving average.
-Conversely, an employee thinking about buying more shares might look for signs of strength, such as a breakout above a resistance level or a bullish trend line.
+Conversely, an employee considering buying more shares might look for signs of strength, such as a breakout above a resistance level or a bullish trend line.

 By combining technical analysis with a contrarian investing approach, employees can make more informed decisions about when to buy and sell their ESOP shares.
-For instance, an employee might use technical analysis to identify an oversold stock and then use a contrarian approach to buy shares when everyone else is selling.
+For instance, an employee might use technical analysis to identify an oversold stock and then use a contrarian approach to purchase shares when everyone else is selling.

 The Wisdom of the Ages